EVerest/everest-core/docs/source/explanation/module-configurations.rst

 To understand the tool side, we will look at the mechanisms of the Admin Panel.

-Additionally, there will be a section which explains module features in more detail soon.

 ******************************************
 Module connections for dedicated use cases
 ******************************************